resigning-in-sente/resigning-in-sente.github.io/joseki/44/_posts/2021-07-21-44-33-invasion-3-knight-vs-push.md

 > You can play whichever one you prefer and be perfectly fine deep into dan level.

 If you've got things to do, you can feel free to stop reading here: with complete seriousness, that's all you need to know.
-Our initial assessment of the difference between the two joseki is correct: the most important aspect of these joseki is that the defender chooses the direction of play and takes the outside in sente, while the invader takes the corner in gote, and what differences exist are fairly minor relative to this fact.
+Our initial assessment of the difference between the two jōseki is correct: the most important aspect of these jōseki is that the defender chooses the direction of play and takes the outside in sente, while the invader takes the corner in gote, and what differences exist are fairly minor relative to this fact.
 So for example, if you only play the knight's move as the invader, nobody will yell at you and tell you you're totally wrong, including our lord and savior KataGo.
 Most of the time, if one is indeed better than the other, it is only by a difference of 0.1 score, and almost never more than 0.2.
 The most important reason to learn both lines is simply that half of the time, you will be the defender rather than the invader, so you at least need to know how the defender responds to both lines.